-Alzheimer’s Association International Conference | July 27-31, 2025 | Toronto, Canada, and Online
+Alzheimer’s Association International Conference | July 12-15, 2026 | London, United Kingdom, and Online

 Continuing Education

-For questions about CE credits:
+For questions about CE credits or the claiming process:

 • Visit the registration desk on-site during regular conference hours to speak with Postgraduate Institute for Medicine (PIM) staff.